 At first sight, the idea of an internal communications app might seem simple, but implementation requires some planning.
 An app is more than just an additional channel for intranet content adjusted for responsive display on mobile screens.

 Voluntariness is a basic principle of internal communications.
-In a perfect world, communication is pointed toward as many people as possible (in other words, everyone)—but it should never be forced.
-To a large extent, employees decide for themselves which information from the company they want to see.
+In a perfect world, communication points toward as many people as possible (in other words, everyone) — but it should never be forced.
+To a large extent, employees decide for themselves which information they want to see from the company.

 The more relevant this information is to their own work and interests, the more engaging it's likely to be.
 Therefore, implementing an internal communications app means making access to your information a voluntary act, replacing in-house journals and bulletin boards.

 There are many other use cases for the app, such as facile communication processes and making employee directories or training manuals easily accessible.
-As app use becomes more essential, employees will need to be provided with the means to access it, such as company devices, or they should be reimbursed for work-related data charges accrued on their personal devices.
+As app use becomes more essential, employees will need the means to access it, such as company devices, or they should be reimbursed for work-related data charges accrued on their personal devices.

 Company-wide distribution of tablets, once restrictive due to the high cost of hardware and software, can now be run with proprietary Wi-Fi, eliminating the need for expensive, individual data charges.

 Modern intranets have developed a growing number of new features to support practical use cases.
-While intranets were initially used to store frequently used documents, news and company communications were soon added.
+While intranets initially stored frequently used documents, the addition of news and company communications soon followed.
 The next step was to establish employee portals that focused in particular on self-service employee processes, aka Employee Self Services.

 The latest step involves the adaption of communities and project rooms where teams can work together and all important documents can be stored.
 Four main use cases (information, communication, processes, and teamwork) build the basic framework for modern intranets and offer a basis for the following question: Which use cases and related content need to be accessible on mobile?

 Based on our experience, communication that reaches all employees via a mobile app is the logical first step.
-The second step is split between providing information (manuals, employee directories, menus, contact information, etc.) and access to processes (surveys, vacation requests, time cards).
-For reasons of security, both of these steps are best managed by a limited number of employees.
+The second step is split between providing work-related information (manuals, employee directories, menus, contact information, etc.) and access to processes (surveys, vacation requests, time cards).
+For reasons of security, it's best that only a limited number of employees manage these steps.

 3. What New Features Does a Mobile Channel Need?

-First of all, it’s important to realize that an app on its own isn’t enough.
-It needs to be filled with purposeful content.
+First of all, it's important to realize that an internal communication app on its own isn't enough.
+It needs purposeful content.
 This means that ideally you need more than one administrator overseeing your app, in addition to full-time and part-time editors who with minimal training can create content easily and maintain it continuously.
 There is also the need for an intranet-specific Content Management System (CMS), as opposed to the kind traditionally used for the Internet.

 You can learn more about the management of push notifications from our T-Systems case study: How T-Systems Cuts Through the Noise with an Employee App.

-4. How Do I Keep My User Lists Current?
+4. How Do I Keep My User Lists Up to Date?

 For details about user onboarding and app management, check out the blogpost: How to Onboard Employees to an Internal Communications App.

-The Staffbase employee app is distributed via a public app store.
-Employees are already used to this process due to having installed other apps on their device.
-The app store also ensures that the app is updated on a regular basis.
-(Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)
+Public app stores distribute the Staffbase employee app.
+Employees will have undoubtedly already used this process when installing other apps on their device.
+The app store also ensures regular updates of the app.
+(Read more in our comprehensive guide: An Internal Communications App — 8 Key Points to Get Started.)

-7. How Does an App Fit My Intranet Strategy?
+7. How Does an Internal Communication App Fit My Intranet Strategy?

 8. How Do I Get Management Support?